 Our next Open Day for this course will take place in 2018.
 Register your interest and we'll let you know details as soon as they are available.

 Applicants must meet The National College for Teaching and Leadership requirements for Initial Teacher Training, which means being medically fit and successfully completing an enhanced disclosure via the Disclosure and Barring Service (DBS).
 Learn more about completing your DBS

 Our students have gone on to work with companies such as:

-You will need to have a good degree (minimum 2:2 but 2:1 or 1st preferred) from a UK higher education institution or equivalent, at least 50 per cent of which is in a food, textiles-related or product design-related subject.
+You will need to have a good degree (minimum 2:2) in a relevant subject from a UK higher education institution or equivalent.

 You must have a GCSE grade C or above (or equivalent) in both English language and mathematics prior to enrolment and if you are offered an interview you will take a written test to assess your standard of English.

 If you do not already have GCSEs in English language and mathematics, or their equivalent, and are not registered to take them, you should visit Equivalency Testing.